KiiChain/kiichainV3/docs/migration/seidb_migration.md

 -tags "rocksdbBackend"
 ```

-to the seid go installation command.
+to the kiichaind go installation command.

 Note: Managing these `rocksdb` CGO dependencies and installation issues is one of the reasons why `pebbledb` (written in pure go) is the default.